 - Gives voice with those who are being forgotten by our society.

-Faith Voices of Columbia works through congregations, a clergy table, and specific teams of clergy and lay leaders to address the roots causes of pain in our community and build a powerful moral narrative that puts the issues of dignity and racial equity at the center of public life.
+Faith Voices of Columbia works through congregations and specific teams of clergy and lay leaders to address the roots causes of pain in our community and build a powerful moral narrative that puts the issues of dignity and racial equity at the center of public life.

 Our current teams are:

 - As of February 2021 85.7% (3,608) of black students receive free and reduced lunch

 - According to the Census Bureau in 2018 22.2% of Columbians lived in poverty.
 Women ages 18-24 were the largest demographic.